pyeventsourcing/eventsourcing/README.md

 eventsourcing.infrastructure.event_sourced_repo.EventSourcedRepository and set the 'domain_class' attribute on the subclass.

-In the example below, the ExampleRepository sets the Example class as its domain class.
+In the example below, the ExampleRepository sets the Example class as its domain entity class.

 ```python
 from eventsourcing.infrastructure.event_sourced_repo import EventSourcedRepository